 During the fall, visitors will view adult salmon spawning in Issaquah Creek, the fish ladder and hatchery holding ponds.
 There are also exhibits, a native plant garden and wetland for visitors to enjoy.
 Each visit to the hatchery provides new and fascinating experiences.
 FISH encourages patrons to visit several times a year to view the various stages of the salmon life cycle.

-No, but FISH is a 501(c)(3) non-profit and welcomes donations!
+Yes, FISH is a 501(c)(3) non-profit and relies on donations, field trips, and grants to keep the salmon coming home!
 FISH staff members and volunteers lead educational tours of the hatchery as a service to the community.
-A suggested donation of $2 per person is gladly accepted.
+A contribution of $5 per person is appreciated and supports FISH’s educational mission.
 Children enjoy placing coins in the slot under the fin of the salmon statue in front of the hatchery.
 (By the way, his name is Finley and his mate is Gilda).

 The best time to view adult salmon at the hatchery is between mid-September and mid-November.
 Typically, the first chinook arrive in early September; the first coho return in early October.
-In early October you are likely to see three species of salmon: Chinook (king), Coho (silver), and sockeye.
-In recent years we’ve also seen pinks and kokanee in Issaquah Creek.
+In early October you are likely to see three species of salmon: Chinook (king) and Coho (silver).
+In recent years we’ve also seen sockeye, pink and kokanee in Issaquah Creek.

-Tours are offered at 10AM, 11AM, noon, and 1PM on weekdays.
-Later tour times are offered on Wednesdays from 2:30 to 4PM.
-Drop-in tours are available on Saturday and Sunday during the fall salmon run (September through mid-November).
+Tours are offered at 10AM, 11AM, and noon on weekdays.
+Drop-in tours are available on Saturday and Sunday during the fall salmon run (September through mid-November) and occur at 11AM and 1PM.
 Reservations for groups of 10 or more can be made by completing the tour reservation form.

 FISH will try to accommodate requests for group tours on Saturdays and Sundays, but it is not guaranteed.
 Contact FISH in advance to check availability of guides.
 Sometimes our volunteers will place a sign out front listing a time that day that a tour will be given.

 Absolutely!
 You are welcome to visit anytime, however, we cannot provide guided tours for groups that are not scheduled.
-The hatchery is open from dawn to dusk, although some exhibits are only open from 8 a.m. to 4:30 p.m.
-Self-guided tour brochures are located at the west ind of the the hatchery building, the long building with the green roof.
+The hatchery is open from dawn to dusk, although some exhibits are only open from 8 a.m. to 4 p.m.
+Self-guided tour QR codes can be scanned with a smartphone and are located at over a dozen locations around the hatchery.
+Thanks to the hard work of volunteers, the audio tour has been translated into several languages to accommodate the visitors from 40+ countries we receive every tear!

 FISH requests that at least one adult accompany every ten children.
 Younger children may need additional supervision.
 Please ask the adults on your tour to read our Safety at the Hatchery page to understand how best to care for your children and our salmon.